 It’s a proactive role that reduces customer churn and ensures customers are fully educated about the product and any potential frustrations are prevented before they turn into a customer service issue.

 Customer success managers should be able to handle demonstrations and product walkthroughs based on the individual customer requirement.
+Look out for someone with experience presenting to different audiences and with a skill for summarizing products/services.

 You could also ask these sales interview questions when searching for a sales consultant.